khaors/geocompr/main.md

 It should be clear which values are lower and which are higher, and colors should change gradually.
 This property is not preserved in the rainbow color palette, therefore we suggest avoiding it in spatial data visualization [@borland_rainbow_2007].
 Secondly, changes in colors should be accessible to the largest number of people.
-Therefore, it is important to use colorblind friendly palettes as often as possible.^[See the "Color blindness simulator" options in `tmaptools::palette_explorer()`]
+Therefore, it is important to use colorblind friendly palettes as often as possible.^[See the "Color blindness simulator" options in `tmaptools::palette_explorer()`.]

 ### Layouts